terotests/Ranger3/ProjectStatus.md

 - function AST creation
 - CodeWriter is approximately OK
 - String tokenizer can now create basic AST structure
+- Trivial classifier example is now done

 # Next steps could be

+- Think how node classifier should really work

 Create a expression matcher for expressions like `(r.expr ([] (r.op '+') (r.vref 'x') (r.vref 'y') ) )` or `x + y` where the matcher code will evaluating the operatorss